Hound-Media-Server/hound-site/docs/contributing.md

 Actual coding is rarely the development bottleneck in Hound, when you plan well, the actual code changes should be short and surgical.
 I know the codebase better, and I've found that using AI to code doesn't speed up the process.
 With AI, the time spent debugging offsets any time saved.

+I don't use AI to write for me either, everything in the documentation, repos, are my own writing.
+Pinky promise.

 ## Contributing

 Right now, I'm the only one working on Hound, so **contributors are very welcome!**